 The upstream/server side was a Hobart MCP board using the Hobart HPG protocol over a fragile serial connection.
 The downstream/client side needed a stable Modbus RTU presentation that could replace an older CAS-2700 workflow already known at the site.
 That meant Chipkin had to do more than translate points.
 The team had to replace a legacy operational pattern the customer already trusted.

-When the live values still stayed at zero, Chipkin escalated the debugging properly.
-Peter Chipkin asked for diagnostics, reproduced the same symptoms on a Hobart test rig, and then identified the decisive issue: the Hobart RS-232 connection was mechanically unreliable.
-In Peter’s words, I think there is something mechanically wrong with the rs232 port on the Hobart.
-Its behaviour changes depending on how I seat the connector.
+When the live Hobart HPG values still stayed at zero, Chipkin escalated the debugging properly, reproduced the same symptoms on a Hobart test rig, and identified the decisive issue: the Hobart RS-232 connection was mechanically unreliable.
+That changed the whole direction of the job.
+Instead of endlessly reworking the logical mapping, the team treated the connection as intermittent hardware behavior and delivered an updated firmware and configuration pair for retesting.

 Legacy Gateway Replacement Results